 Your renewal notice will let you know if your doctor needs to complete the medical certificate section of the form.
-This won't be necessary if you have a Clinically Recognisable Disability already recorded with Roads and Maritime Services.
+This won't be necessary if you have a Clinically Recognisable Disability already recorded with Transport for NSW.

 - the Mobility Parking Scheme Application (Individuals or Temporary) – PDF

 - Download and complete the Mobility Parking Scheme Application (Individuals or Temporary) – PDF including the section filled in by your doctor (if applicable).

 - Make sure you have the required documentation.